 Romantic Organ International Course

-The course will be held from 7th to 11th August, mainly with the Cavaillé-Coll organ (1863) in Santa Maria del Coro basilica at San Sebastian, and will be given by Professor Daniel Roth.
+The course will be held from 4th to 8th August, mainly with the Cavaillé-Coll organ (1863) in Santa Maria del Coro basilica at San Sebastian, and will be given by Professor Michel Bouvard.
+Classes will be in the morning.

 Registration fees

-Students who wish to access the course as ACTIVE must attach their Curriculum Vitae.
+Students who wish to access the course as ACTIVE must attach their CURRICULUM VITAE.
+Payment of the registration fee will only be made once admission to the course has been confirmed by the organisers.

 The organisation can take care of the reservation of places in student residences.
 Please fill in the corresponding section in the Registration Form.